rabestro/DatZ1165-EN/EX6/README.md

 21
 2 player result is:
 21
-Spare in 10. set ΓÇô no winner.
+Spare in 10. set - no winner.
 --> Total result is 3:4

 Process finished with exit code 0